 HOW DOES A MOISTURE METER WORK?

-You can also use the meter to measure the moisture content at different levels in your pot.
-This is useful for plants that have to dry out 50%, 75% or 100% between watering as you can get your probe to those exact depths and test the moisture there.
+The meter can also be used to measure the moisture content in your pot at different levels.
+As you can get your probe to those exact depths and test the moisture there, this is useful for plants that have to dry out 50%, 75% or 100% between waterings.

 HOW TO USE A MOISTURE METER: